-- Frequency of use (i.e. several times a week) - Excessive use (with alcohol this would mean binge drinking, as defined by reaching a BAC of 0.08 or above.
-For most adults, this corresponds to consuming four or more [if you're female-bodied] and five or more [if you're male-bodied] drinks in a 2-hour period.
-This is based on a standard drink equivalent of one 12-oz. beer, one 5-oz. glass of wine, or one 1.5-oz. shot of spirits.) - Negative consequences (e.g. has a negative impact on academic work, attendance, relationships, work, health, legal) - High-risk, destructive, or out-of-the-ordinary behavior - Experiences/expresses cravings or plans center on obtaining/ using substance. - Possession of large amounts of drugs/alcohol
+- Frequency of use (i.e., several times a week) - Excessive use (with alcohol this means binge drinking, as defined by reaching a BAC of 0.08 or above.
+For most adults, this corresponds to consuming four or more [if you're female-bodied] and five or more [if you're male-bodied] drinks in a two-hour period.
+This is based on a standard drink equivalent of one 12-oz. beer, one 5-oz. glass of wine, or one 1.5-oz. shot of spirits.) - Negative consequences (e.g., has a negative impact on academic work, attendance, relationships, work, health, legal)

+- High-risk, destructive, or out-of-the-ordinary behavior - Experiences/expresses cravings or plans center on obtaining/ using a substance - Possession of large amounts of drugs/alcohol

-For more information about these and other topics relating to substance use, you may visit or call the Community Health Collaborative at x5743.
-If you have immediate concerns for your own or someone else's health or safety (e.g. a student is passed out, vomiting excessively, aggressive, disoriented, or acting bizarrely) call the EMTs/Public Safety at x1911 or x5424 for non-emergencies.
+For more information about these and other topics relating to substance use, visit or call the Wellness Center and Sexual Offense Services at x5743.
+If you have immediate concerns for your own or someone else's health or safety (e.g., a student is passed out, vomiting excessively, aggressive, disoriented, or acting bizarrely), call the EMTs/Campus Police at x1911 (or x5424 for nonemergencies).